bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/30C-Winter Seasonal Beer.md

 ## Commercial Examples
 Anchor Christmas Ale, Great Lakes Christmas Ale, Harpoon Winter Warmer, Rogue Santa’s Private Reserve, Schlafly Christmas Ale, Troeg’s The Mad Elf

+## Entry Instructions
+The entrant must specify the type of spices, sugars, fruits, or additional fermentables used; individual ingredients do not need to be specified if a well-known blend of spices is used (e.g., mulling spice).
+Entrant must specify a description of the beer, identifying either a Base Styleor the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.